ABOUT MORRIS DANCING

 About Morris Dancing | Morris Dance Related Terms

 Morris dancing is a form of English country dancing from the Cotswold region of England with strong links to traditional rituals and seasonal events.
-Morris is often danced in conjunction with those events.
-Some Morris teams (or “sides”) are all women, some all men and some mixed (co-ed) men and women.
+Morris was often danced in conjunction with those events but now, any occasion is a time for Morris.
 Some people believe that Morris dancing is linked to fertility rituals of the seasons.
 Others believe it has roots in a more pagan past.
+Most folks nowadays like to dance Morris because it’s fun.

 Morris dancing is danced in America not so much as a ritual dance but as a fun activity and a performance art.
 Morris dance groups, called sides, dance traditional and newly created dances in what are called “sets.”
 A team will typically dance in a few traditions, a particular style of dancing that comes from a specific village.
 Newly created dances are also often influenced by a particular tradition.